 Utilizing summer and winter ranges

-During early and late seasons, using information on elk and deer winter and summer ranges can aid a hunter in finding these animals on the first day of a hunt — even in a new area.
-Log into GOHUNT’s Maps and click Colorado layers.
-Turn on elk, deer or another animal’s winter and summer ranges and concentrations.
+During early and late seasons, using the information on elk and deer winter and summer ranges can aid a hunter in finding these animals on the first day of a hunt — even in a new area.
+Log into GOHUNT’s Maps and click Colorado layers, then go to Species Distribution.
+Now turn on elk, deer or another animal’s winter and summer ranges and concentrations.
 During the early September archery and muzzleloader seasons, you can utilize this information to see where the home summer ranges are for many species and then hone in your e-searching in those particular areas.
 Using GOHUNT’s 3D mapping and elevation bands can really allow you to see what elevations deer and elk might have a tendency to be at during these early seasons.
 Then, look for areas that are away from roads that have both water and cover; you should find your intended quarry there.

 In the late season, especially during third and fourth rifle seasons, your search should be concentrated on the lower elevation wintering grounds.
 Often, if you drive by these wintering grounds, you may see open sageland, agricultural fields or barren grasslands and think that nothing lives there; however, that would be wrong.
 During the summer and early fall, there may be very few elk or deer calling these areas home; however, when the weather gets tough and food is lacking, these open areas are exactly where you will find deer and elk preparing to stay for the winter.
 The winter range maps available will allow you to see exactly where Colorado Parks and Wildlife (CPW) pinpoint elk and deer to spend their winters and even where to expect the highest concentrations.
 GOHUNT has put this into their mapping feature so why not use this information to find elk and deer during the early and late seasons?